Updated July 27, 2010

 the Benitoite Gem Mine !

-Steve Perry and I recently worked a large deal with Bryan Lees of Collector's Edge in Golden, Colorado to obtain the remaining few tons of everything he had related to the Benitoite Gem mine except for his gem rough production.
-This includes, raw mine run material, finished specimens, and partially etched specimens from the Benitoite Gem Mine.
-Bryan's operation (Benitoite Mine, Inc.), there from 2000 until 2004, worked out 100% of the remaining in situ vein material.
+A brief history here: Bryan's operation (Benitoite Mine, Inc. (BMI)), there from 2000 until 2004, worked out 100% of the remaining in situ vein material.
 They also ran the entire contents of dump material and colluvial deposits through their elaborate jig system twice to recover in excess of 95% of the remaining gem rough and at least 80-85% of the remaining specimen grade material.
-The operation essentially got it all as far as a commercial operation is concerned.
+The operation essentially "got it all" as far as a commercial operation is concerned.
 This is not to say that nothing will ever be found at the mine site again.
-There will always likely be something there still to be found at the mine site especially after a large rain storm and as some of the tenacious mud is rinsed off the rocks over time.
-But the rehabilitated and recontoured mine site became an extinct locality for in situ material once BMI left the site.
-Additionally, the EPA and BLM have a closure order on the Clear Creek area owing to several factors including very high asbestos in the soils and road system, rare and endangered plant communities and decades of abuse by OHVs such as motor cycles and Sport Utility Vehicles.
-So, today it is not possible for the current owner (Dave Schreiner) to bring paying customers to the mine to rummage through the colluvial material for a rare remaining specimen or two.
+There will always likely be something there still to be found at the mine site especially after a large rain storm and as some of the tenacious mud is rinsed off the rocks over time and through the wet winter months.
+But the rehabilitated and recontoured mine site became an extinct locality for in situ material once BMI left in 2004.
+Additionally, the Environmental Protection Agency and Bureau of Land Management still have a closure order on the Clear Creek area owing to several factors including very high natural levels of asbestos in the soils and road system, rare and endangered plant communities and decades of abuse by OHVs such as motor cycles and Sport Utility Vehicles.
+So, today it is not possible for the current owner, Dave Schreiner of Coalinga, to bring paying customers to the mine to rummage through the colluvial material for a rare remaining specimen or two.
+Dave can still go to the mine, collect and transport 10 yard dump trucks of material for collectors to sift through at his fee dig operation at Los Gatos park, but the chance to go to the mine is not possible.

 How to clean Benitoite Mine Run